-

 CPC (cost per click)

 In a Cost-Per-Click (CPC) performance marketing approach, you, the advertiser, pay for each click on your ad.
-Although CPC can sometimes be a pricier strategy in performance marketing, it often brings a higher Return on Investment (ROI) compared to other digital marketing methods.
+Although CPC can sometimes be a pricier strategy in performance marketing, it often delivers a higher Return on Investment (ROI) than other digital marketing methods.

 It's also important to note that you can set a daily spending limit for your campaigns.
-This way, you can ensure you're not exceeding your budget.
+This way, you can ensure you don't exceed your budget.
 Once your daily limit is reached, the platform will stop displaying your ad to your audience, preventing any unexpected costs.
 This makes CPC a flexible and manageable part of your digital marketing strategy.

 CPM (cost per mille)

 Cost per mille is the cost per one thousand impressions.
-This metric tells marketers how expensive a channel or audiences is, and helps clarify reach and efficiency of a particular channel or campaign.
+This metric tells marketers how expensive a channel or audience is and helps clarify a channel or campaign's reach and efficiency.

 How to create a performance marketing strategy